runabol/graffiti/README.md

 # Why, god why?!

 Traditionally, CMS products such as Wordpress, Drupal and the like were heavily focused on the web.
+They were eseentially an HTML rendering engine.
 But today, you can't really just exist on the web.
 With the advent of Smart Phones, Smart TVs, Smart Watches, [Smart Toilets](https://www.cnet.com/how-to/smart-toilets-make-your-bathroom-high-tech) and the rest of them you can't rely anymore on rendering HTML for your app exprience.

 What you really need is a platform-agnostic data exchange format which can be consumed by any of your apps.
 Be it web, smart devices, whatever.